13 Ice Cream Shops to Visit This Summer

 Lazy Mike’s Delicatessen

-This local institution (a sister establishment to Clare and Don’s Beach Shack) has been serving homemade ice cream for 25 years.
-“We’ve served dignitaries, professional athletes, coaches, presidents, senators and over 1.5 million kids,” says co-owner David Tax.
-The casual eatery sports a large covered patio and a walk-up window, so you can pick up a cone in a jiff.
-Choose from a bevy of classic treats such as banana splits, sundaes, milkshakes and egg creams. // 7049 Leesburg Pike (Broad Street), Falls Church
+This Falls Church cafe and ice cream shop sports a large covered patio (which comes in handy on scorching days) and a walk-up window, so you can pick up a cone in a jiff.
+Choose from a bevy of classic treats, such as homemade ice cream sandwiches, banana splits, sundaes, milkshakes and egg creams at this sister restaurant of Clare and Don’s Beach Shack// 7049 Leesburg Pike, Falls Church

 Lil City Creamery